-- The Career and College Promise Career Technical Education Pathway for juniors and seniors leads to a certificate or diploma aligned with a high school Career Cluster. - 2.
+- 1. The Career and College Promise Career Technical Education Pathway for juniors and seniors leads to a certificate or diploma aligned with a high school Career Cluster. - 2.
 To be eligible for enrollment, a high school student must meet the following criteria: - a.
-Be a high school junior or senior; - Have a weighted GPA of 3.0 on high school courses or have the recommendation of the high school principal or his/her designee; and - c.
-Meet the prerequisites for the career pathway. - 3.
+Be a high school junior or senior; - b.
+Have a weighted GPA of 3.0 on high school courses or have the recommendation of the high school principal or his/her designee; and - c.
+Have received career pathway information outlining program requirements for completion of the certificate or diploma. - 3.
 High school counselors should consider students' PLAN scores in making pathway recommendations. - 4.
 College Career Technical Education courses may be used to provide partial or full fulfillment of a four-unit career cluster.
-Where possible, students should be granted articulated credit based on the local or state North Carolina High School to Community College articulation agreement. - 5.
-To maintain eligibility for continued enrollment, a student must - a.
-Continue to make progress toward high school graduation, and - b.
-Maintain a 2.0 in college coursework after completing two courses. - c.
+Where possible, students should be granted articulated credit based on the local or state North Carolina High School to Community College articulation agreement.

+- 5. To maintain eligibility for continued enrollment, a student must - a.
+Continue to make progress toward high school graduation, and Maintain a 2.0 in college coursework after completing two courses.
 A student who falls below a 2.0 GPA after completing two college courses will be subject to the college's policy for satisfactory academic progress. - 6.
+A student may be awarded a certificate or diploma prior to high school graduation.
+The AAS may not be awarded prior to high school graduation verification. - 7.
 A student must enroll in one program of study and may not substitute courses in one program for courses in another.
-The student may change his or her program of study major with approval of the high school principal or his/her designee and the college's chief student development administrator.
+The student may change his or her program of study major with approval of the high school principal or his/her designee and the college's chief student development administrator. - 8.
 A student may concurrently enroll in two CTE programs of study provided the exception has been approved by the college's Chief Academic Officer or his/her designee.
+With approval of the high school principal or his/her designee and the college's chief student development administrator, a student may enroll in both a College Transfer Pathway program of study and a Career Technical Education program of study. - 9.
+A CTE student is not required to demonstrate college readiness on an assessment or placement test to be eligible for the program.
+However, some required courses within the program may have developmental course pre-requites requirements which must be met when this is the case through the demonstration of college readiness on an approved assessment or placement test (See Attachment A).
+Students are encouraged to complete college readiness assessments prior to entry to the program.
+CCP students may not enroll in developmental courses. - 10.
+A student who completes the CTE certificate or diploma may continue in the same AAS as long as they are still eligible for CCP.
+In order to continue, the program code should be changed to reflect the AAS.
+The student type will remain CCPP and their student code will remain CTE. - 11.
+Colleges are responsible for adhering to external agency guidelines that may restrict CCP students from enrolling in specific programs.